 Schools and early years settings play a key role in implementing change in the food system and children are powerful drivers for that change.
 A key focus for FixOurFood is poor diet in young children – particularly those from deprived populations.
 Yorkshire is ethnically diverse and contains social and economic deprivation and ill health with many areas showing some of the worst income deprivation statistics affecting children in England.
 Working in collaboration will enable us to embed and test regenerative interventions which are culturally appropriate and have the potential to benefit both health and the environment.

-A key focus is to co-design new school menus and new educational approaches to demonstrate how a regenerative healthy diet can reduce climate change.
+A key focus of activity is to co-design new school menus and new educational approaches to demonstrate how a regenerative healthy diet can reduce climate change.
 The team will assess how innovations in hybrid food economies and regenerative farming can support system change within early years and primary school settings, leading to improved nutritional quality, optimised environments and reduction in green house gas emissions.
 We aim to reduce inequalities in health and diet quality early in life and catalyse dietary change more broadly.
 One example of this is our focus on improving food provision over school holidays, where we are working in collaboration with the Food Foundation and holiday provision partners in Yorkshire to evaluate the Holiday Activities and Food (HAF) Programme.

 We also plan to develop a new model of food procurement to schools and nurseries, by adapting food environments in early years and school settings to enable children to be drivers of change.
 We will empower and harness the ideas of children through our new Leaders for Change group – children who are representing our collaborating schools, ages 6-16.
 This group, alongside the Food Foundation’s Young Food Ambassadors, will contribute to biannual events and opportunities for co-designing interventions based on new knowledge and understandings.